Skip to main content

 Fundamentals

 You may be here because the reflection in the mirror and the numbers on your lab reports are telling a story you don’t fully understand.
 It’s a narrative of persistent abdominal fat that resists diet and exercise, a sense of fatigue that clouds your days, and a growing concern that your body’s internal systems are no longer working in your favor.

 Your experience is valid.
 These are not isolated symptoms; they are data points, your body’s method of communicating a significant shift in its internal environment.
 Understanding this communication is the first step toward reclaiming your vitality.

-By binding to specific receptors, it prompts the pituitary to release your body’s own (GH) in a natural, pulsatile rhythm.
+By binding to specific receptors, it prompts the pituitary to release your body’s own growth hormone (GH) in a natural, pulsatile rhythm.
 This process is foundational to how your body manages energy, repairs tissue, and maintains its composition.

 Tesamorelin works by prompting the body’s own pituitary gland to release growth hormone, thereby restoring a more natural and functional signaling pattern.